December 01, 2025

 Travel Photography Gallery

 Recently I embarked on a journey to Nepal to do the Manaslu Trek.
-It was a wonderful adventure filled with angelic mountains, bewhiching waterfalls, magnificent wild life.
-As someone who travels a lot I'm always being asked by my family and friends to send pictures and I've always struggled picking the top ones to send to each individual.
+It was a wonderful adventure filled with angelic mountains, bewitching waterfalls, and magnificent wildlife.
+As someone who travels a lot, I'm always being asked by my family and friends to send pictures, and I've always struggled picking the top ones to send to each individual.
 I decided to make a travel photo gallery to solve this issue.

 The Problem

-While traveling I take hundreds of photos, some good, most bad, I wanted a place where the good photos to live that were easy to send to friends and family.
-Typically I would send 10 photos handpicked by me whenever asked, this was getting redundant everytime I went on a trip, and no matter how many I sent to my family they never seem satisfied.
-I decided making a website where all my good photos lived would be the perfect solution.
+While traveling I take hundreds of photos — some good, most bad — and I wanted a place where the good photos could live that were easy to send to friends and family.
+With the chaos of traveling, I often forget to send pictures.
+I decided that making a website where all my good photos lived would be the perfect solution.

 When asked for photos, I could simply send a link that would open to my most recent photos.
 The user could then look at other photos based on continents to see where else I've been.
-When clicked the photos would have some information, such as location, date, and a caption.
-I could also implement a newletter that would notify family when I posted new photos.
+When clicked, the photos would show some information, such as location, date, and a caption.
+I could also implement a newsletter that would notify family when I posted new photos.

-The biggest issue would updating the website.
-I knew if I didn't implement this into the website itself, I would never update it.
-Thus leading me to my goal: Create a photo gallery website with easy to use image upload and metadata.
+The biggest issue would be updating the website.
+I knew if I didn't build that process into the website itself, I would never keep it updated.
+That led me to my goal: Create a photo gallery website with easy-to-use image upload and metadata.

 Design Approach